Factors Contributing to Increased Globalisation (Edexcel A Level Business): Revision Note

 Reduced cost of transport and communication

-• Technological advancements due to the internet/mobile technology have improved made it easier for buyers and sellers to connect with one another
+• Technological advancements due to the internet/mobile technology have made it easier for buyers and sellers to connect with one another

-Increased significance of transnational companies
+Increased significance of global companies

 • A transnational company is a business that operates in more than one country